gioapru/gioapru.github.io/_publications/intellsyst25.md

 title: "Exploiting AI for Attacks: On the Interplay between Adversarial AI and Offensive AI"
 collection: publications
 permalink: /publications/intellsyst25
 excerpt: 'There are far too many terms associated to "AI."
-We clarify them.'
+We examine and clarify them a bit.'
 code: '[IntellSystS25]'
 date: 2025-09-05
 venue: 'IEEE Intelligent Systems'